annadada/stopwatch/README.md

 2. Open index.html in your web browser.

-3. Use the "Start," "Stop," and "Reset" buttons to control the stopwatch.
+3. Use the "Start", "Stop", and "Reset" buttons to control the stopwatch.